Crack Green Beans (Stovetop, Oven & Crock Pot)

 - Reheating: Reheat green beans in a pan over medium heat until warmed through and glaze is bubbly.

 - Freezing: Cool completely.
-Then transfer crack green beans to a freezer-safe container or zip-top freezer bag.
+Then transfer your green beans to a freezer-safe container or zip-top freezer bag.
 Freeze for up to 6 months.
 When you are ready to enjoy these green beans again, thaw them in the fridge overnight.
-Then, follow reheating instructions above.
+Then, follow the reheating instructions above.

 Ingredients

-- 3 14 oz. cans of green beans, drained no salt added, if possible
+- 3 14 oz. cans of green beans, drained WELL! no salt added, if possible (See notes below to prepare with fresh green beans)

 - 1/4 cup soy sauce